-Ronald Adams, a landowner along the lower Pistol River in Curry County, applied to Curry County for a permit to mine gravel on a gravel bar “presently being used for grazing cattle.”
+Ronald Adams, a landowner along the lower Pistol River in Curry County, applied to Curry County in 2019 for a permit to mine gravel on a gravel bar “presently being used for grazing cattle.”

 The Pistol watershed was extensively logged in the 1920-30s, and again thirty years later, and both times led to extensive erosion, turbidity and sedimentation.
 Historically, some of the tributaries were very productive for salmon and steelhead, and the Pistol still contains populations of Threatened SONC coho.
 The recovery plan mentions key limiting stresses as lack of floodplain/channel structure and degraded riparian forest conditions.

 Neighbors fended off a threatening proposal by Tidewater Contractors in 2003 to mine some 50,000 cubic yards of gravel in this location, and place an asphalt/concrete batch plant nearby.
-Though the Adams application does not include an asphalt plant, its very vagueness makes future possibilities the more alarming.
-Neighbors are vigorously opposing this project, as is Oregon Coast Alliance.
+Neighbors once again rallied, and vigorously opposed the new Adams project, as did Oregon Coast Alliance and several other groups.

 The initial Curry County planning commission denied Adams’ application on grounds of it containing little if any of the information decision-makers needed to approve the project in so sensitive a project as instream gravel mining.
 Undaunted, Adams appealed to the Board of Commissioners, where he expanded his proposal to request gravel mining at four sites on the river.
 In January 2020, the BOC also denied Adams’ application on a 2-1 vote (Commissioner Boice dissenting).
 Under Curry County rules, Adams cannot apply again for at least a year.
 Meantime, residents and local organizations are continuing to organize and explore options to protect the eroded and degraded lower Pistol River — there are many opportunities to better the river that have the full support of science and common sense.